THE DIGITAL REPOSITORY FOR THE BLACK EXPERIENCE

 In 1954, along with teammates Karl Dennis, Bobby Jackson, Paxton Lumpkin, and Shellie McMillon, Brown was part of the DuSable Panthers basketball team, which became the first all-black team to reach the finals of the Illinois state high school basketball championship.
 The Panthers finished second that season, with their only loss coming in the final game.
 Following high school, Brown briefly attended Indiana University before transferring to Seattle University; there, he joined basketball legend Elgin Baylor on the court, and Brown’s game winning shot against UCLA in the Elite Eight propelled Seattle to the Final Four in the 1958 NCAA tournament.
 The following year, Brown was named as an All-American.

 Following his graduation from college, Brown played in the Amateur Athletic Union (AAU) on teams in Seattle and Chicago.
 Following his retirement from basketball, Brown worked as a community relations executive for the Jewel Grocery Corporation.
-He has since retired, but his passion for basketball remains.
+After retiring from Jewel, he continued to harness his passion for basketball.
 In 1994, Brown officiated over the Class AA Illinois state championship game, and the assignment director of referees for the Chicago Public League.
-In 1995, Lettuce Entertain You and Rich Melman began funding a senior basketball tournament, now known as the Windy City Shootout; Brown served as the president from the beginning of the tournament, which was aimed at players fifty and older from around North America.
+In 1995, Lettuce Entertain You and Rich Melman began funding a senior basketball tournament, later known as the Windy City Shootout; Brown was the first president of the tournament, which was aimed at players fifty and older from around North America.